 What does an analytics entity value "(not set)" mean?

-As you review your analytics, you may see an entity value of (not set) displayed, including the parenthesis, for your API Proxies, Product, Developer, and Developer Apps dimensions.
+As you review your analytics, you may see an entity value of (not set) displayed, including the parenthesis, for your API Proxies, Product, Developer, Developer Apps and other dimensions.
 This may or may not be an issue.

-See below for possible explanations of why you are seeing a (not set) entity.
+See below for possible explanations of why you are seeing a (not set) entity on some dimensions.

 You see a (not set) entity for the API Proxies dimension.

 This means that a call to an API proxy reached the Apigee routers, but was malformed, never reached the proxy, and the message processor returned a 404 status code with a classification error.
 This means that there are some callers that are making malformed calls.

 You see an (not set) entity for the Product dimension entity.

 This means that not all of your API proxies and developer apps are using products.